tusharhchhabra/ListGenius/README.md

 List Genius
 =========

-Introducing ListGenius, the smart solution for everyone who has a wish list of items.
+Introducing List Genius, the smart solution for everyone who has a wish list of items.
 Here's how it makes a difference:

 1. **Auto-Categorization**: By harnessing the capabilities of AI, List Genius swiftly and accurately categorizes your wish list items.
 No more pondering over where to place an item - the AI has it sorted.